pjosh456/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

 Aladi Prince .C is a 1st year undergraduate student of RUDN.
 He is studying informatics and information technology.
-He engages in the school extra curriculum activities and has interests in programming you can say he is on his way to greatness.
+He engages in the school extra curriculum activities and has an interests in programming you can say he is on his way to greatness.

 {style="text-align: justify;"}